Shopping in Cardiff

 There’s always plenty going on.
 With a great programme of events and entertainment on-site plus the location is right in the middle of all the other Cardiff Bay attractions including Techniquest, Roald Dahl Plass and the Wales Millennium Centre.

 Thomas Restaurant is ideal for fuelling up before or after your retail therapy.
+You can expect homemade food using local produce.
 Every day the team serve breakfast, bottomless brunch, lunch, afternoon tea, evening a-la-carte dining and traditional roasts on Sunday.
-A large selection of drinks is also available, including cocktails, all of which are £7.
+A large selection of drinks is also available, including 2 for £15 cocktails.
+Under 5’s eat for free with a paying adult.

 Bookings can be made on 02920 487111 or firstname.lastname@example.org.
 Alternatively, you can book online: